DanAnastasyev/GramEval2020/README.md

 pip install git+git://github.com/DanAnastasyev/allennlp.git
 ```

-The later command will install a very specific version of the allennlp library with a simple patch (that allows to pass arguments to the tokenizer).
+The later command will install a very specific version of the AllenNLP library with a simple patch (that allows to pass arguments to the tokenizer).

 After that, download the data.
 You can simply run `./download_data.sh` on linux/mac.
 Otherwise, download the archive manually from Google Drive [here](https://drive.google.com/open?id=1bSZW3D7M1Gyv7W5Rl4ajiqDvyyK19iny).